The Great Canadian Baking Show: The Great Canadian Holiday Baking Show (2023)

 CBC announced a fourth holiday special episode of The Great Canadian Baking Show on November 14, 2023 featuring four winners from the competition's previous seasons: Season 2's Andrei Godoroja, Season 3's Nataliia Shevchenko, Season 4's Raufikat Oyawoye, and Season 5's Vincent Chan.
 The episode aired on November 26, 2023.

 Season 8 (2024)

 CBC announced auditions for the eighth season on February 6, 2024, with both virtual and in-person auditions held in select cities.
 The eighth season premiered on CBC on October 6, 2024.
 The season winner was Elora Khanom of Edmonton, Alberta, with Jen Childs (Esquimalt, British Columbia) and Pamela Kramer (Stayner, Ontario) as runners-up.

 Season 9 (2025)

 Auditions for a ninth season were announced by CBC on January 8, 2025, with virtual and in-person auditions held in Toronto, Saskatoon, Vancouver, and St. John's.
-The ninth season is premiered on CBC on October 5, 2025.
+The ninth season premiered on CBC on October 5, 2025.
+The season was won by Jo Mandet of Vancouver, British Columbia, with Ryan Gridzak (Sault Ste.
+Marie, Ontario) and Zoë Weinrebe (Toronto, Ontario) as runners-up.

+Season 10 (2026)

+CBC announced auditions for a tenth season on November 21, 2025, with casting via virtual and in-person auditions held in Toronto, Montreal, Winnipeg, Charlottetown, Edmonton, and Moncton.
+The tenth season is set to premiere on CBC on October 4, 2026.